3vorp/Spunch-Bot/README.md

 ## installation and forking and all that stuff

+requirements

-- have python installed
+- have python installed (who would have guessed)
-- check the first line of the `main.py` file for specific libraries and modules
+- check the first line of the `main.py` file for specific libraries and modules to install via pip

 go make a discord app at https://discord.com/developers